For one day a year, it’s International Women’s Day.

 Maybe we need 66 days, one for every extra day a woman has to work before she can equal the annual salary of an equivalent full-time working man.

-Or 24 days, one for each of the ASX 200 companies that still do not have a single woman on their board.
+Or 15 days, one for each of the ASX 200 companies that still do not have a single woman on their board.
+(This time last year it was 24, so things are improving there)

-Or 34 days, one for every year we’ll have to wait before reaching something that resembles workplace equality in 2050.
+Or 169 days, one for every year the World Economic Forum predicts we’ll have to wait until gender equality.

-Or perhaps just 183 day, half of the 366 days on offer this leap year.
+Or perhaps just 182.5 days, half of the 365 days on offer this year.
 Representing true equality between men and women.

 Really, every day should be International Women’s Day.